-** NC down payment assistance balance is forgiven 20% per year during years 11-15.
-So, total DPA forgiven after 15 years
+**The down payment assistance balance is forgiven 20% per year during years 11-15.
+After 15 years, the total DPA is forgiven.

 $8,000 Down Payment Assistance Requirements

-- Household income limits (vary by county & household size)
+- Household income limits (vary by county & family size)

 - Maximum 43% debt ratio